A header image of ”Social Impact, Breaking down job market bias & barriers to Help 30M job seekers get hired” page

 Help 30 million people facing barriers in the labor market around the world get hired ― barriers such as education, criminal records, disability, military experiences and others*2

 The only requirement to be hired for a job should be that you have the skills and abilities necessary to perform it.
-However, bias and barriers in hiring can make it harder for many job seekers to find, get and keep a job.
+However, bias and barriers in hiring can make it harder for many job seekers to find, get, and keep a job.

-Other Priority Barriers
+Other Initiatives for Other Barriers

 Criminal Records